GNS-NICRF/.github/profile/README.md

-This page contains code developed by NICRF members.
+This page contains code repositories developed and/or used by NICRF members.
 It also hosts code associated with publications arising from facility research by current or former members.
-The facility *does not* take credit for these works, and hosts them for sharing, collaboration, and internal use purposes.
+This page *does not* assume credit for any hosted repository.
 Reference/cite the original authors as per the instructions in each repository.

 For comments or questions, email Matt Harris at m.harris@gns.cri.nz